12 Dec 8 Weeks Mindfulness Practice

 The sensations arising from the body stretches made Mindful Movement session more intense and it felt different.
 This was followed by the Breath and Body meditation which produced familiar sensations as I focused.
 Meditating in the cooling, sunny outdoors with a mountain view made the session especially refreshing and nourishing for the mind.

-Next six sessions went smooth and normal.
+Next seven sessions went smooth and normal.
 Mind was relatively calm.
 It drifted now and then.
 I brought it back gently with no much difficulties.